 South Coast College does not provide dormitories or student housing.
-There are numerous apartments in a wide price range near the College.
+There are numerous rooms for rent and apartments in a wide price range near the College.
+Rents can range from as low as \$500 for one room up to \$3,000 for luxury apartments.
 The College staff is always available to assist out-of-town students in obtaining suitable accommodations.